-HIVOS IS FIRMLY COMMITTED TO FMPOWFRING WOMFN BY WORKING WITH VARIOUS HUMAN RIGHTS INSTRUMENTS in support of COMMUNITIES AND COUNTRIES' EFFORTS towards gender equality.
+HIVOS IS FIRMLY COMMITTED TO EMPOWERING WOMFN BY WORKING WITH VARIOUS HUMAN RIGHTS INSTRUMENTS in support of COMMUNITIES AND COUNTRIES' EFFORTS towards gender equality.

-Mainstreaming a gender equality and diversity perspective involves how we incorporate the process of assessing the implications for women, men, sexual and gender orientations, people with disability, people of different status-economic, religious, political, ethnicity amongst others into planned actions - including legislation, policies or programmes in relation to our focus areas, and through the development of gender-diverse, inclusive workplace culture.
+Mainstreaming a gender equality and diversity perspective involves how we incorporate the process of assessing the implications for women and for men, for people with all sexual and gender orientations, people with disabilities, people of different economic status, with different religious beliefs, and different ethnicities, amongst others, into planned actions - including legislation, policies or programmes in relation to our focus areas, and through the development of gender-diverse, inclusive workplace culture.

-Monitoring and Learning for the Hivos Gender Equality and Diversity Strategy
+Monitoring and Learning for the Hivos Gender Equality and Diversity Inclusion Strategy